kieran168/Psychological-effects-on-Emergency-Savings/Final_Project.md

 Subjective financial knowledge:anxiety/stressed about personal finances

-Someone who is confident in their knowledge about personal finance (but not necissarily objectively knowledgeable about it) but is stressed/not stressed or gets anixety from thinking about.
+Someone who is confident in their knowledge about personal finance (but not necessarily objectively knowledgeable about it) but is stressed/not stressed or gets anixety from thinking about.

 How likely are they to have an emergency fund?